 The figure is lightly dressed, wearing a work shirt and pants.

-These six figures, this one is comparatively nice painting of the face, since it is the pause which looked down and expression is invisible.
+These six figures, this one is a comparatively nice painting of the face, since it is the pause which looked down and expression is invisible.

 Though I do not fit this figure to the measurement device of the howitzer perfectly, I think it’s matched to the howitzer.